ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_reduction/chip_atac/02-alignment.md

     #SBATCH --output=slurm_out/map_hts_bwa-%A_%a.out # File to which STDOUT will be written
     #SBATCH --error=slurm_out/map_hts_bwa-%A_%a.err # File to which STDERR will be written
     #SBATCH --mail-type=ALL # Type of email notification- BEGIN,END,FAIL,ALL
-    #SBATCH --mail-user=settles@ucdavis.edu # Email to which notifications will be sent
+    #SBATCH --mail-user=myemail@email.com # Email to which notifications will be sent

     start=`date +%s`
     echo $HOSTNAME